FREQUENTLY ASKED QUESTIONS

 Please clean your Barn Owl box every year from late October to late November (think in between Halloween and Thanksgiving), as this is the time owls are least likely to be present.
-Even if you don't think it has been occupied it's important to at least check it during this window and remove any debris/nesting materials.
+Even if you don't think it has been occupied it's important to at least check it during this window and remove any debris/nesting materials and check for possible needed repairs.
 Take a look at our Barn Owl info packet for more information on cleaning Barn Owl boxes.

 Do I need to clean my Screech Owl box every year?

 Although many experts recommend cleaning out nest boxes yearly, preferably in early spring, there's some disagreement on this point when it comes to Screech Owls.
 One reason for this is that the debris you'll find in Screech Owl boxes may have a life of its own.
 Perhaps the oddest part of Screech Owls' behavior is their association with blind snakes, which have been found in the owls' nests (As observed by Fred Gehlbach of Baylor University, the world's leading authority on Screech Owl behavior).
 These odd snakes, which resemble large earthworms, normally appear only at night.
 Gehlbach and others have observed that the owls bring these small snakes to their nests and release them.
 The snakes feed on the larval and pupal stages of ants and flies that live in the nest debris, reducing the number of insects competing for the headless mice, dead beetles, and other tidbits cached by the owls.
 Gehlbach's studies suggest that the snakes actually contribute to the owls' breeding success.
 We do not require that you clean your Screech Owl box every year.

 What if I want to move my box?